 so what are your thoughts? were there any snubs? did MLBRank place someone too high or too low on their list? and do you, like me, prefer MLB Network's Top 100 over this one? let me know in a comment below!

 MLBRank also posted that it will be unveiling their Top 10 players by position on June 30. i am extremely interested to see where Michael is ranked on the Top 10 Left Fielders list.

-ICYMI: Michael has just been activated from the 10-Day DL after dealing with a right ankle sprain and is scheduled to start in left field in tomorrow night's game versus the Texas Rangers and bat 3rd. be sure to follow me on twitter @clevelandgirl23 for information about all his plate appearances and other news regarding Michael throughout the rest of this season!
+ICYMI: a few hours ago, Michael was activated from the 10-Day DL after healing from a right ankle sprain. he is scheduled to start in left field in tomorrow night's game versus the Texas Rangers and bat 3rd. be sure to follow me on twitter @clevelandgirl23 for info about all his plate appearances and other news regarding Michael throughout the rest of this season!

 do you like email alerts? cause if you do, then you can sign up for my subscription list to receive notifications every time i publish a new blog! simply enter your address under the Blog Archive sidebar over on the right side of the page and you'll be all set!